Nameless Rumia's Wiki

 Part 3: The Community

 • Establish rules and enforce them.
-Nobody likes them, but you need to have solid rules if you ever think your community will get big, and there needs to be some level of enforcement.
+Nobody likes them, but you will need to have solid rules if you ever think your community will get big, and there needs to be some level of enforcement.

 • Are you frustrated yet?
-It begins to dawn on you that solutions exist (e.g. registration system,5) email verification,6) paywall, etc.), but you'd have to accept that anonymity sucks, doesn't it?
+It begins to dawn on you that solutions do exist (e.g. registration system,5) email verification,6) paywall, etc.), but you'd have to accept that anonymity sucks, doesn't it?

 • Avoid leaking post histories.
 Unless it's huge and scandalous or weird, this should *only* be a last resort (unless requested) as it just decreases trust and won't be this magical 'fuck off' spell.